 Therefore, if one organ is misaligned, it will impinge on the circulation in the area and will lead to a reduction in blood flow, nutrients and oxygen to the abdominal cavity.

 It’s important to note that the reproductive system is the only dispensable organ in the body, choosing to shut down if the body is not functioning optimally, to save impinging on the body’s health.

 What does fertility massage consist of?

-The massage performed is a blend of different ancestral techniques: Maya Abdominal Massage, Pulsing, Acupressure and Rebozo technique.
+The massage performed is a blend of different ancestral techniques: Abdominal Massage, Pulsing, Acupressure and Rebozo technique.
 It focuses on the sacrum, the digestive and reproductive area.

 - Pulsing is a rhythmic, rocking form of bodywork where the woman is gently and rhythmically rocked at approximately 120-160 beats per minute, which is the same as the heartbeat within the womb.
 Pulsing releases physical responses to emotional traumas, increases blood and lymphatic circulation throughout the whole body, which is essential for good fertility, especially the pelvic region and digestion.
 Finally Fascia that wraps around every muscle & organ within the body is gently encouraged to release.
 This also allows the movement of a misaligned womb to gently shimmy back into her rightful place.

 - Acupressure is the massage of important acupuncture points.
 The finger tip is used instead of the needles with great effect.

 - Rebozo massage is a technique, which uses the Mexican shawl Rebozo to rock the body in order to release tensions.
 To complete each session, the Rebozo is used to wrap the woman’s body.
 The woman is left feeling centred and grounded.

 These 4 main therapies, Abdominal Massage, Acupressure, Rebozo and Pulsing, when combined allow for a much deeper, energy release than just a regular style of massage.